Kurento/kurento/source/tutorials/node/tutorial-one2many.rst

 express is not a requirement for Kurento.
 The main script of this demo is `server.js <https://github.com/Kurento/kurento-tutorial-node/blob/master/kurento-one2many-call/server.js>`_.

-In order to communicate the JavaScript client and the Node application server a WebSocket is used.
+In order to communicate the JavaScript client and the Node.js application server a WebSocket is used.
 The incoming messages to this WebSocket (variable ``ws`` in the code) are conveniently handled to implemented the signaling protocol depicted in the figure before (i.e. messages ``presenter``, ``viewer``,